MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/ink-walkthrough.md

 In this step, we introduce the [**InkPresenter**](https://docs.microsoft.com/en-us/uwp/api/windows.ui.input.inking.inkpresenter) object, which provides finer-grained management of the input, processing, and rendering of ink input (standard and modified) on your [**InkCanvas**](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.inkcanvas).

 > [!NOTE]
-> Standard ink input (pen tip or eraser tip/button) is not modified with a secondary affordance, such as a pen barrel button, right mouse button, or similar mechanism.
+> Standard ink input (pen tip or eraser tip/button) is not modified with a secondary hardware affordance, such as a pen barrel button, right mouse button, or similar mechanism.

 To enable mouse and touch inking, set the [**InputDeviceTypes**](https://docs.microsoft.com/uwp/api/windows.ui.input.inking.inkpresenter#Windows_UI_Input_Inking_InkPresenter_InputDeviceTypes) property of the [**InkPresenter**](https://docs.microsoft.com/en-us/uwp/api/windows.ui.input.inking.inkpresenter) to the combination of [**CoreInputDeviceTypes**](https://docs.microsoft.com/uwp/api/windows.ui.core.coreinputdevicetypes) values that you want.